revbayes/revbayes.github.io/tutorials/sse/hisse_hypothesis_testing.md

 rate_sd <- 2 * half_sd
 {% endsnippet %}

-The mean of these distributions follows the statistic
+The mean of these distributions is based on the statistic
 $$\frac{\log(N/2)}{T}$$
-that represents the method of moments rate estimate from a birth–death model, which gives the expected number of lineages *N* after a time *T* when starting from a crown group {% cite magallon2001 %}.
-Here, the total number of surviving lineages (*N*)is stored in `total_taxa`, and the total time (*T*) is given by `observed_phylogeny.rootAge()`.
-The prior for standard deviation is set to represent uncertainty.
+which represents the method of moments estimate of the diversification rate under a birth–death model when extinction is negligible.
+This estimator approximates the diversification rate based on the observed number of lineages *N* after a time *T* when starting from a crown group {% cite magallon2001 %}.
+Here, the total number of extant lineages (*N*) is stored in `total_taxa`, and the total time (*T*) is given by `observed_phylogeny.rootAge()`.
+Because speciation and extinction rates are modeled on the log scale, we defined `rate_mean`, the mean of the normal prior distributions, as
+$${log(\frac{\log(N/2)}{T})}$$.
+The standard deviation is chosed to represent uncertainty around the expected diversification rate.

 Using a `for` loop, we first define speciation and extinction rates for the observed states and assign two types of moves to each parameter (`mvSlide` and `mvSlice`).
 The `mvSlide` move proposes a new value by sampling from a uniform distribution and adding it to the current value.